parappayo/book-notes/README.md

 * The Definitive Guide to the Windows Installer
 * To Mock a Mockingbird and Other Logic Puzzles
 * Category Theory for Programmers
-* Significant Zero
-* Bad Blood
 * Practical Vim
-* Switch: How to Change Things When Change is Hard